rekalogika/rekapager/README.md

 contents for AI training.
 Unlike traditional search engine crawlers, these new crawlers tend to be much dumber and much less respectful.
 Some would foolishly traverse thousands of paginated contents with a sub-second delay, causing a denial of service to the server.
-This library can help to prevent that.
+If your application is public and uses pagination, this library can help to prevent this problem.

 ## Supported Underlying Data Types